brady-welsh/2019_CampyPerio_Hons/2_MALT/ACAD-MALT-Alignment.md

  1. [Run data through MALT](https://github.com/brady-welsh/campy-perio/blob/master/2_MALT-Alignment.md#2-run-data-through-malt)
  2. [Analysis in MEGAN](https://github.com/brady-welsh/campy-perio/blob/master/2_MALT-Alignment.md#3-analysis-in-megan)

-Data used in these analysis is the final output from the "1_Processing-Data" section of this notebook.
+Data used in these analysis is the final output from the "1_Processing-Data" section of this notebook and information of indices used for the alignment can be found in the "Indices" folder.

 ## Scripts
 #### 1. Run data through MALT

-In order to investigate the proportion of *Campylobacter* spp. in the sequenced oral microbiomes, they must be aligned to the reference indices produced in the previous step.
+In order to investigate the proportion of *Campylobacter* spp. in the sequenced oral microbiomes, they must be aligned to the reference indices produced using `malt-build`.
 The second command in the MALT package `malt-run` will align the processed data to the reference index and determine which species each sequence belongs to.
+This script will be twice, using one of the two MALT indices produced per alignment.

     #!/bin/bash
     #SBATCH -p highmem